 I have a primary teaching history of over 30 years, including producing many stage show musicals which I loved.
 I enjoy singing and playing ukulele in local like-minded groups and love being part of the kaumatua group activities at Te Awhina Marae.
 You can find me at Community House in Motueka.

 Kia ora!
 I’m Pip, a keen tutor for adult learners.
 I have worked in tertiary education most of my working life and the best part is when people learn skills that make their everyday life better.
 I often tutor computer/IT skills, English language, reading and writing, and using numbers.

 Having worked with young children for many years as a primary school teacher, I am now enjoying transferring the knowledge, skills and expertise gained during those years to working with adult learners.
 Most of my work is as a one-on-one literacy and numeracy tutor.

 My background is in the electrical trade, as a contractor and a tutor for apprentices at a Polytechnic in Auckland.
 I owned an engineering supply company for 6 years in Brisbane.
 My interests are music, tramping and fitness.

 Our support team organises our programmes and courses, and works to make Adult Learning Support run as smoothly as possible.

-I started my working life with two years of corporate planning and international marine fuel trading at Shell Oil NZ.
+I started my working life in corporate planning and international marine fuel trading at Shell Oil NZ.
 After this, I worked for seven years delivering training and providing consultation on specialist software to energy companies in the UK and the USA.

-On returning to NZ and retraining, I taught English as a second language for three years.
-I then managed a busy language school in central Auckland with a roll of 300 students and a team of 25 teachers for four years.
+On returning to NZ and retraining, I taught English as a second language for three years before managing a language school in central Auckland.

 I bring skills in tuition, course planning and design, business, and organisational administration.